Filling in Wrinkles Safely

 - Poly-L-lactic acid (PLLA), a biodegradable, biocompatible, synthetic material

-“As with any medical procedure, being injected with dermal fillers poses some risks,” Alexander says.
-“You should ask what you can expect and contact your health care professional if you are concerned about a particular side effect.”
+Remember to work with a licensed health care provider to ask what you can expect for FDA-approved fillers.
+Then contact your health care provider if you are concerned about a particular side effect.

 The most common side effects include:

 - scarring, blurred vision, partial vision loss, and blindness if the dermal filler is inadvertently injected into a blood vessel.
 It is recommended that health care providers take care to avoid injection into blood vessels (especially around the forehead, nose and eye area) for these reasons.

 - allergic reaction that may lead to a severe reaction (anaphylactic shock) that requires emergency medical help.